-The National Center for Photovoltaics (NCPV) at NREL has a world-class assembly of CdTe photovoltaic research tools and expertise.
-This includes the ability to deposit all the layers mentioned above, as well as novel materials and device structures.
+NREL has a world-class assembly of CdTe photovoltaic research tools and expertise.
+This includes the ability to deposit all the layers mentioned above as well as novel materials and device structures.
 Our work also includes advanced characterization, device modeling, and collaboration with university and industry partners.

-NREL has a wide range of tools and capabilities available for R&D in CdTe materials and devices, including the following:
+NREL has a range of tools and capabilities available for R&D in CdTe materials and devices, including: